 As the NSM approached they were greeted by hundreds of angry counter-protesters who outnumbered them by at least 40 to one.
 Members of the group stood on the steps and took turns at the microphone, yelling their messages about the "illegals that were coming over the border living on welfare and taking our jobs".

 I overheard a few passers-by quietly approving of their efforts, including a 45-year-old white man who encouraged them to "keep up the good work".

 |Corey shows his tattoo of a Confederate flag to one of Jeff Hall's daughters, who is herself holding a Confederate flag given as a prize for winning a game at her mother's baby shower [Julie Platner]

 Later that year, I called Hall from my home base in New York.
 Eager to be invited into his home in Riverside, beyond the Los Angeles suburbs, I asked about the monthly meetings he held there.
 He told me that they were planning to hold a baby shower for his wife Krista, a 20-something-year-old elementary school teacher, after the following month's meeting.

 When I asked if I could come, he chuckled and said: "You want to?"

 As I walked into the Hall family home - a standard American tract house, owned by Jeff's mother - my first impression was how very normal it seemed.
 The layout reminded me of the condo I'd shared with my mother and younger sister many years before.

-Pink stickers bearing the words 'I love you' adorned the sliding glass door leading to the backyard.
+Pink stickers bearing the words "I love you" adorned the sliding glass door leading to the garden.
 It wasn't long after Christmas and decorations still littered the house.
 There were baby shower presents on the floor of the formal living room.